The magnificent mealie

 The magnificent mealie is a delicious, inexpensive and nutritious food.
 It does take nearly ten minutes to eat a cob.
 Don't hold that against it; researchers have found that if we chew our food thoroughly it delays the onset of dementia significantly.

-Nine percent of Americans over 65 now have Alzheimer's Disease.
+Eleven percent of Americans over 65 now have Alzheimer's Disease; about 1 in 9 people.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.